MR-ARMA/Python-Learning-Journey/Python-Learning-Journey/02 Simple Python Project/Project_1/README.md

 To run the program, simply execute the Python script in your terminal. 💻🔄

-## Contributing 🤝

-Contributions are welcome!
-If you have any suggestions or improvements, feel free to submit a pull request.

 ## License ⚖️

 This project is licensed under the MIT License.